 As such, the first match occurs on the outer tuple, (inigo, buttercup).
 Next, positional pattern matching is used against inigo, leveraging the Person deconstructor.
 This selects a (FirstName, LastName) tuple, from which property pattern matching is used to extract the Length of the inigo.FirstName value.
 The LastName portion of the positional pattern matching is discarded with an underscore.
 Finally, property pattern matching is used to select buttercup.FirstName.

-While pattern matching is a powerful means to select data, is not without a caution: Be mindful of readability.
-Even with the comments of Listing 7.31, it is likely challenging to understand the code.
+While pattern matching is a powerful means to select data, it is not without a caution: Be mindful of readability.
+Even with the comments of Listing 7.32, it is likely challenging to understand the code.
 Without them, it would be even harder:

 if (couple is ( ( { Length: int inigoFirstNameLength }, _ ),